-The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through December 2015.
-Over the past 12 months, I added a number of new economic and market-based variables with very strong explanatory power to the recession model (including one at the end of December).
+The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through December 2016.
+Throughout 2015, I added a number of new economic and market-based variables with very strong explanatory power to the recession model.
 This allowed me to cull three of the original independent variables with the weakest historical performance and most questionable cause and effect recessionary influence.
-The current 20-variable model has a diverse set of explanatory variables and is quite robust.
+I added one new variable with surprisingly strong explanatory power at the end of February 2016.
+The current 21-variable model has a diverse set of explanatory variables and is quite robust.

-Each of the explanatory variables has predictive power individually; when combined together, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.
-After the latest additions and deletions, the total number of explanatory recession model variables is now 20.
-The current and historical data in this report reflect the current model configuration with all 20 variables.
+Each of the explanatory variables has predictive power individually; when combined, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.
+After the latest additions and deletions, the total number of explanatory recession model variables is now 21.
+The current and historical data in this report reflect the current model configuration with all 21 variables.

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data from the current data set.